taneltorn/CoverHunterFolkERA/README.md

 1. Apple computer with an Apple M-series chip
 2. python3 (minimum version uncertain, tested on 3.11)
-3. Only needed for the data prep phase: sox and therefore also a Java runtime
+3. sox and therefore also a Java runtime

 # Usage